JanKlopper/Lantap_workshop/README.md

 During this workshop we soldered Great Scott's Throwing Star Lan tap boards and explained the workings of tcpdump, wireshark and parts of grep.

+You can view the presentation by opening the presentation/lantap.html file in your browser.

 For some resources see the following links:

 * http://greatscottgadgets.com/throwingstar/throwing-star-instructions.pdf